KxSystems/pykx/docs/roadmap.md

 	>>> vec.abs()
 	```

-- Performance improvements for conversions from Numpy arrays to PyKX Vector objects and vice-versa through enhanced use of C++ over Cython.
+- Performance improvements for conversions from NumPy arrays to PyKX Vector objects and vice-versa through enhanced use of C++ over Cython.
-- Additions to the Pandas Like API for PyKX.
-	- `isnull`
-	- `idxmax`
-	- `kurt`
-	- `sem`

 - Addition of functionality for the development of streaming workflows using PyKX.
 - Configurable initialisation logic in the absence of a license.
 Thus allowing users who have their own workflows for license access to modify the instructions for their users.
 - Promotion of Beta functionality currently available in PyKX to full production support